 - type/source/target: See description for the previous generic pairpot factory element. - name: Traditional user-specified names for electron-electron, electron-ion, and ion-ion terms are ElecElec, ElecIon, and IonIon, respectively.
-Although any choice can be used, the data analysis tools expect to find columns in \.scalar.dat with these names. - pbc: Ewald summation will not be performed if simulationcell.bconds== n n n, regardless of the value of pbc.
+Although any choice can be used, the data analysis tools expect to find columns in .scalar.dat with these names. - pbc: Ewald summation will not be performed if simulationcell.bconds== n n n, regardless of the value of pbc.
 Similarly, the pbc attribute can only be used to turn off Ewald summation if simulationcell.bconds!= n n n.
 The default value is recommended. - physical: If physical==yes, this pair potential is included in the Hamiltonian and will factor into the LocalEnergy reported by QMCPACK and also in the DMC branching weight.
 If physical==no, then the pair potential is treated as a passive observable but not as part of the Hamiltonian itself.
 As such it does not contribute to the outputted LocalEnergy.
-Regardless of the value of physical output data will appear in scalar.dat in a column headed by name.
+Regardless of the value of physical output data will appear in scalar.dat in a column headed by name. - gpu: When not specified, use the gpu attribute of particleset.